 This paper provides an overview of the literature on political clientelism in the context of developing countries.
-Theoretical models of clientelism are reviewed, following by empirical evidence regarding causes and consequences of clientelism.
-We conclude with possible implications for the dynamics of clientelism and its interaction with the development process, a summary of what has been learnt so far, and open questions that deserve attention in future research.
+We contrast this informal political institution with programmatic politics, its formal counterpart.
+Theoretical models that derive respective implications of these two institutions for the supply of public goods, redistribution and political competition and related empirical evidence are reviewed.
+We then discuss the process of transition from clientelism to program politics, and its interaction with the development process.
+We conclude with a summary of what has been learnt so far, and open questions that deserve attention in future research.